Flat White

 Regional Note

 Flat whites originated in Australia or New Zealand (both countries claim it).
-Outside these regions, some cafés may interpret the drink differently or serve a small latte instead.
-Specialty coffee shops will usually prepare it traditionally.
+Outside these regions, some cafés may interpret the drink differently, sometimes serving something closer to a small latte.
+Specialty coffee shops are more likely to prepare it close to the traditional style.

 Try Next